Sugarcane: History

-Boiling houses in the 17th through 19th centuries converted sugarcane juice into raw sugar.
-These houses were attached to sugar plantations in the Western colonies.
-Slaves often ran the boiling process under very poor conditions.
-Rectangular boxes of brick or stone served as furnaces, with an opening at the bottom to stoke the fire and remove ashes.
-At the top of each furnace were up to seven copper kettles or boilers, each one smaller and hotter than the previous one.
-The cane juice began in the largest kettle.
-The juice was then heated and lime added to remove impurities.
-The juice was skimmed and then channeled to successively smaller kettles.
-The last kettle, the "teache", was where the cane juice became syrup.
-The next step was a cooling trough, where the sugar crystals hardened around a sticky core of molasses.
-This raw sugar was then shoveled from the cooling trough into hogsheads (wooden barrels), and from there into the curing house.

 The passage of the 1833 Slavery Abolition Act led to the abolition of slavery through most of the British Empire, and many of the emancipated slaves no longer worked on sugarcane plantations when they had a choice.
 West Indian planters, therefore, needed new workers, and they found cheap labour in China and India.
 The people were subject to indenture, a long-established form of contract, which bound them to unfree labour for a fixed term.
 The conditions where the indentured servants worked were frequently abysmal, owing to a lack of care among the planters.
 The first ships carrying indentured labourers from India left in 1836.
 The migrations to serve sugarcane plantations led to a significant number of ethnic Indians, Southeast Asians, and Chinese people settling in various parts of the world.
 In some islands and countries, the South Asian migrants now constitute between 10 and 50% of the population.
-Sugarcane plantations and Asian ethnic groups continue to thrive in countries such as Fiji, South Africa, B, Sri Lanka, Malaysia, Indonesia, the Philippines, Guyana, Jamaica, Trinidad, Martinique, French Guiana, Guadeloupe, Grenada, St. Lucia, St. Vincent, St. Kitts, St. Croix, Suriname, Nevis, and Mauritius.
+Sugarcane plantations and Asian ethnic groups continue to thrive in countries such as Fiji, South Africa, Myanmar, Sri Lanka, Malaysia, Indonesia, the Philippines, Guyana, Jamaica, Trinidad, Martinique, French Guiana, Guadeloupe, Grenada, St. Lucia, St. Vincent, St. Kitts, St. Croix, Suriname, Nevis, and Mauritius.

-Between 1863 and 1900, merchants and plantation owners in Queensland and New South Wales (now part of the Commonwealth of Australia) brought between 55,000 and 62,500 people from the South Pacific Islands to work on sugarcane plantations.
-An estimated one-third of these workers were coerced or kidnapped into slavery (known as blackbirding).
-Many others were paid very low wages.
+Between 1863 and 1900, merchants and plantation owners in Queensland and New South Wales (now part of the Commonwealth of Australia) brought between 55,000 and 62,500 people from the South Pacific islands to work on sugarcane plantations.
+An estimated one-third of these workers were coerced or kidnapped into slavery (known as blackbirding); many others were paid very low wages.
 Between 1904 and 1908, most of the 10,000 remaining workers were deported in an effort to keep Australia racially homogeneous and protect white workers from cheap foreign labour.

 Cuban sugar derived from sugarcane was exported to the USSR, where it received price supports and was ensured a guaranteed market.
 The 1991 dissolution of the Soviet state forced the closure of most of Cuba's sugar industry.